You have questions. We have answers.

 For the latest on security information, head over to our Security Bulletin to keep up to date on how you can stay safe online.

-Coincurve delivers Bitcoin and Bitcoin Cash to your personal wallet within a few clicks of a button.
+Coincurve delivers Bitcoin and virtual currencies to your personal wallet within a few clicks of a button.
 No need sign up for an account.
 Our prices are cheap and fees are transparent.
 You can rest assured that you have full control and own your coins at the end of the day.

-Coincurve is only available in Canada and Philippines (BETA).
+Coincurve is only available in Canada, Australia (BETA) and Philippines (BETA).

-You must be a resident of Canada or the Philippines to use Coincurve.
+You must be a resident of Canada, Australia or the Philippines to use Coincurve.

 Yes.
 Coincurve is working diligently to expand into new markets.

-We believe store of value comes from utility and use.
-This is why we only offer digital currencies that are actually spendable to buy goods and globally accepted.
-This starts with Bitcoin and Bitcoin Cash.
+Ultimately, store of value comes from utility and use.
+This is why we only offer virtual currencies that are actually spendable and globally accepted.

 There are no immediate urgencies to add more digital currencies at the moment.